Commissioners approve contracts for road projects totaling more than $400k

 Snider said the dirt and gravel road funding will be used for “environmentally sensitive road maintenance practices,” with the main goal of keeping sediments from small segments of roadways out of nearby streams.

-She said the funding stream is made possible through a five-year agreement with the state, and is disbursed annually.
+Snider said the funding stream is made possible through a five-year agreement with the state, and funding is disbursed annually.
 In all, the total allocation of funding for the fiscal year is $430,697, she added.

 Snider explained that the Quality Assurance Board through the county conservation district receives applications from township officials for funding various road projects, and the funding the district receives is disbursed to the approved projects.